 Managing long-term and late side effects of Ewing sarcoma

 Based on the type of treatment the person with cancer received, the doctor will recommend what examinations and tests are needed to check for late effects.
 Children and young adults who received chemotherapy will need to be monitored for potential problems with their sexual development and fertility (ability to have children).
-Other late effects may include delayed or stunted growth and delayed or missed developmental milestones.
-You or your child may be referred to an endocrinologist, a doctor who specializes in problems with glands and the endocrine system, to identify and manage these late effects.
+Other late effects may include delayed or stunted body growth and delayed or missed developmental milestones.
+Your child may be referred to an endocrinologist, a doctor who specializes in problems with glands and the endocrine system, to identify and manage these late effects.
 Follow-up care should also address quality of life, including any developmental or emotional concerns.

 The Children's Oncology Group (COG) has studied both the physical and psychological effects that cancer survivors from this age group face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult cancer survivors that can be found on a separate website: www.survivorshipguidelines.org.

-Keeping personal health records
+Keeping a child's personal health records

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a cancer diagnosis.
 Use the menu to choose a different section to read in this guide.